DevExpress/testcafe-browser-provider-browserstack/README.md

  - `BROWSERSTACK_FORCE_PROXY` - if it's not empty, forces all traffic of BrowserStack local binary to go through the proxy,
  - `BROWSERSTACK_FORCE_LOCAL` - if it's not empty, forces all traffic of BrowserStack local binary to go through the local machine
  - `BROWSERSTACK_NO_LOCAL` - If it's not empty, forces all traffic of BrowserStack to go over public internet
+ - `BROWSERSTACK_LOCAL_IDENTIFIER` - a string identifier of an open BrowserStack local tunnel.
+If it's not empty, a new local tunnel is not created.
+Instead, the browser provider uses an existing local tunnel with the specified identifier.

 Example: